alterenzo/shop/README.md

 ##### CartElement:

 This model represent one single "row" of the cart.
-It also computers its own price, given by the unit price multiplied by quantity.
+It computes its own price, given by the unit price multiplied by quantity.

+It also checks for stock availability before creating. (if an item has a stock of 2, it won't let it add more than twice).

 ##### Voucher: